Kiteboarding: Back Roll Tail Grab - Ride with Blake s3 ep6

 Always practice the basics.
 The Kiteboarding Back Roll is king!

 Step One - Flat 360

-Blake has also covered this in our videos Five tips for better board control and 5 tips for better kite control.
+Blake has also covered this in our videos, "5 Tips for Better Board Control" and "5 Tips for Better Kite Control".
 For this reason, no matter how far along you are in your kiting, you do want to practice the basic back roll every session.
-It will improve your confidence, your body awareness, your kite awareness and it will make adding grabs much easier.
+It will improve your confidence, your body awareness, your kite awareness, and it will make adding grabs much easier.

-The first step to mastering off-axis back roll or even inverted Back Roll is to learn the flat 360 spin.
-Send the kite for a normal jump, look over your back shoulder and twist your hips.
+The first step to mastering off-axis back rolls or even inverted back rolls is to learn the flat 360 spin.
+Send the kite for a normal jump, look over your back shoulder, and twist your hips.
 Keep your board aligned with your shoulders and make sure you breathe throughout the move.
 Keep tension on your front hand and watch for your landing.
 Right as you're about to land, give an extra pull on your front hand to dive the kite.
-This will pull you into the landing and help you ride away smooth.
+This will pull you into the landing and help you ride away smoothly.